 Since 1965, the National Outdoor Leadership school has taught leadership skills through wilderness expeditions.
 NOLS operates in more than a dozen locations around the world and is a premiere advocate for the environment.

-Through open-enrollment courses as well as significant partnerships with REI, they teach thousands of students each year.
-Hundreds of those students come from the US Naval Academy and the Archer School for Girls in LA.
+Through open-enrollment courses as well as significant partnerships and custom education programs for groups, they teach thousands of students each year.

 I was a Senior Designer with their in-house team at their worldwide headquarters in Wyoming.

 For the fly-sheet, I hand-sorted piles of old, retired maps from courses (yes, really!).
 I hand-delivered the ones that weren’t too torn, taped, or ripped to the printer in Denver.
 They were then trimmed and bound into the booklets.

 For the visuals, I focused on using a limited palette from NOLS' brand standards and used Adobe Garamond exclusively.
 The goldenrod yellow, navy blue, and pops of red became a mainstay through the life of the campaign.

 The inside back cover included a pocket for inserts.

 We knew that some details—like naming opportunities and progress toward our goal—would change several times throughout the duration of the campaign.
 In a move toward sustainability and simplicity, we simply updated and reprinted inserts in smaller runs throughout the campaign, rather than reprinting the whole piece.